 Working with the airport and its stakeholders we can make SAF affordable through co-funding and marketing.
-Examples are the KLM Corporate BioFuel Programme, the Fly Green Fund, New Customer Program, government incentives and airport support.
+Examples are Board Now.
+KLM Corporate BioFuel Programme, the Fly Green Fund, government incentives, and airport support.

 3. Development of a regional SAF Supply chain